Can Charges Be Dropped Before Court in Texas? (Yes—Here’s How It Happens)

 Outcome What it means Record impact

-Deferred case resolves without conviction sealing may be possible later
+Deferred Case resolves without conviction Sealing may be possible in some cases

 Four Examples of Texas Cases Involving Dropped Charges